Galliformes / Phasianidae / Ithaginis

 Introduction

-Galliforme bird in the pheasant family Phasianidae and the only species in the genus Ithaginis.
-Inhabits the lower Himalayas across North and East India, Nepal, Bhutan, South China, and northern Myanmar.
-Prefers coniferous or mixed forests and scrub areas near the snowline.
-Distinctive traits include monogamous mating behavior (unlike the common pheasant) and physiological adaptations to high-elevation environments including hypoxia tolerance and UV radiation resistance.
-Classified as Least Concern on the IUCN Red List since 2009 with a stable global population.
-Serves as the state bird of Sikkim, India.
+A galliform bird in the pheasant family Phasianidae and the only species in the genus Ithaginis.
+It is a relatively small, short-tailed pheasant widespread in the lower Himalayas, ranging across North and East India, Nepal, Bhutan, South China, and northern Myanmar.
+Classified as Least Concern on the IUCN Red List since 2009, with a stable global population.

 Description

-Relatively small, short-tailed pheasant about 17 in (43 cm) in length with a short, convex, very strong black bill.
-Plumage above is dark ash with white shafts; wing coverts are tinged with green with broad white strokes along each feather.
+Approximately 17 in (43 cm) in length with a short, convex, very strong black bill feathered between bill and eye, and a small crest of variously coloured feathers.
+Upper plumage is dark ash with white shafts; wing coverts are tinged with green with broad white strokes.
 Chin feathers are deep crimson.
-Breast, belly, and sides feature lance-shaped feathers with green tips and crimson margins, creating a distinctive speckled appearance.
-The tail has 12 subequal feathers with white shafts, rounded tips, and whitish ends; tail coverts are rich crimson red.
-Both sexes have red feet and a bare ring of skin around the eye (typically crimson, orange in some subspecies).
-Females are uniformly dull brown with gray to the nape.
-Subspecies (11-15 recognized) mainly differ in male plumage, particularly the amount of red or black on the throat, forehead, neck, chest, and tail, and the presence of rufous in the wings.
+Breast, belly, and sides feature lance-shaped feathers with green tips and crimson margins, resembling dashes of blood.
+The tail has 12 subequal rounded feathers with white shafts and whitish ends; coverts are rich crimson red.
+Both sexes have red feet and a distinct ring of bare skin around the eye, typically crimson but orange in some subspecies.
+Females are more uniformly dull brown, often with gray on the nape.

 Identification